sheetal59/Statistical-Analysis-of-Healthcare-Data/README.md

   <li>Statistical analysis</li>
   <li>Data visualization using Matplotlib</li>
   </ul>
-The first stage will show how to download spreadsheet data:
+The first stage will show how to download the spreadsheet data:
 <ul>
   <li>indexing of key fields</li>
   <li>working with datatypes such as datatime</li>